lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 In order to maintain security properties of the composite, applications that use composite keys MUST always perform fresh key generations of both component keys and MUST NOT reuse existing key material.
 See {{sec-cons-key-reuse}} for a discussion.

-To generate a new keypair for Composite schemes, the `KeyGen() -> (pk, sk)` function is used.
+To generate a new keypair for composite schemes, the `KeyGen() -> (pk, sk)` function is used.
 The KeyGen() function calls the two key generation functions of the component algorithms independently.
 Multi-process or multi-threaded applications might choose to execute the key generation functions in parallel for better key generation performance.

 The following describes how to instantiate a `KeyGen()` function for a given composite algorithm reperesented by `<OID>`.